steqeq/0000/README.md

 # Release Notes
 The ROCm™ v5.2.3 patch release is now available.
 The details are listed below.
 Highlights of this release include a bump in RCCL version compatibility and minor bug fixes in the HIP Runtime.
 Additionally, ROCm™ releases will return to use of the
 [ROCm™](https://github.com/RadeonOpenCompute/ROCm) repository for version controlled release notes henceforth.
-This release of ROCm™ is validated with the AMDGPU version 22.20.1.
+This release of ROCm™ is validated with the AMDGPU release 22.20.1.

 All users of the ROCm™ v5.2.1 release and below are encouraged to upgrade.
 Refer to https://docs.amd.com for all documentation associated with this release.